sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 For more details, you can check the product page [here](https://grest.in/products/refurbished-iphone-11).

-In comparison, the iPhone 12 offers
+In comparison, the iPhone 12 offers improved

 Other variants you can consider:
 - [Refurbished Apple Iphone 11 Pro Max](https://grest.in/products/refurbished-apple-iphone-11-pro-max)